 Home Humidity Control | Why Its Important for Comfort & Health – Humidity is important to our home and health and it is important to maintain the correct humidity in our homes and workplaces for our health.
 What is humidity?
 Humidity is simply little water droplets in the air.
 Cold air is nearly saturated with these little water droplets because the contents of cold air allow the air to hold more water droplets or humidity.
-As air is heated it expands and holds less humidity.
+As air is heated it expands and holds less humidity. (more…)

 DDC Outside Air Economizer System

 DDC Outside Air Economizer System – Outside louvers allow the DDC control system to open dampers and introduce fresh air into the building.
 Building automation system, or the energy management system as it is sometimes called, monitors outside air temperature and humidity and based on a calculation and opens the outside air dampers when this calculation determines a precise set point.
 Introducing outside air into the building not only makes common sense it is also required by the Mechanical Code in commercial applications.
 This is required mainly for health reasons as it rids the building of volatile organic compounds and CO2 which is naturally produced by humans.
 Large concentrations of CO2 can build-up inside the building and needs to be vented as too much CO2 negatively affects human health.
-It is therefore important that along with the intake of outside air into the building there needs to be an exhaust air damper to maintain good building pressure.
+It is therefore, important that along with the intake of outside air into the building there needs to be an exhaust air damper to maintain good building pressure.
 Negative pressure inside a building is bad as it causes infiltration moisture issues which leads to mold and mildew.
 Too much pressure also creates its own problems so it is important, with an outside air damper system, to monitor and maintain building pressure.
 Enthalpy wheels add to the efficiency of a good economizer system. (more…)

-HVAC Home Ventilation – It is becoming increasingly necessary to have your home checked for home pressurization.
+Home Ventilation and Pressure – It is becoming increasingly necessary to have your home checked for home pressurization.
 Does your home have a negative pressure inside of it?
 Do you have a gas or oil furnace which is inside the home and uses the air in the home for combustion air to fire the furnace or boiler?
-Do you have other gas or oil burning appliances, a fireplace, gas logs, or any thing which consumes air inside the home?
+Do you have other gas or oil burning appliances, a fireplace, gas logs, or anything which consumes air inside the home?
 This does not refer to furnaces which are located in the attic (unless you have a completely sealed attic or the attic has a maximum height of less than 30 inches.)

-Indoor air pollution can be reduced and possibly eliminated by taking corrective action using a defined plan.
+IAQ Ventilation Basics – Indoor air pollution can be reduced and possibly eliminated by taking corrective action using a defined plan.
 The first step is called an IAQ audit and often requires the services of both a HVAC Test and Balance (TAB) Company and an industrial hygienist.
 First of all it must be determined where the source of pollution is coming from and then steps taken to eliminate it.
 Vapor barriers and foundation sealant can often be the source of indoor air pollution but other areas need to be studied to ensure they are not allowing pollution into the structure.
 Other types of pollutants are carbon dioxide (produced by people),moisture, tobacco smoke, carbon monoxide, formaldehyde, ozone, and other volatile organic compounds (VOC’s) which cause issues with health and safety of the buildings occupants.
 After the source of the pollutants is determined then a plan of action can be implemented to ensure these issues are corrected.
 There are different levels of IAQ that range from very thorough to just a cursory look at the building and the buildings HVAC systems.